 Parallettes, or parallel bars, are a fantastic piece of kit; whether you are a beginner or a seasoned calisthenic pro.
 Parallettes typically come in three heights, Low, Medium and High.
 The Low bars are best suited for press-up exercises, the Medium for L-sits and the High bars makes it easy to do Dips and Rows.
-The lower the bars are to the ground the harder it is to perform dynamic movements where your legs swing between your arms.
+The lower the bars are to the ground, the harder it is to perform dynamic movements where your legs swing between your arms, as there is less space and requires increased flexibility.
 This means that typically more advanced bodyweight athletes use very low bars, as they have superior flexibility, technique and strength.

-There are more exercise options when using High Bars, as you can get underneath the bars and do more hangs and rows – however they take up more space, can be more costly and doing handstands on a high bar can be a lot scarier than those just a few inches off the floor.
-Make sure to buy a quality set of Parallettes, as the more trust you can have in the bars the less you need to worry about the equipment and the more you can focus on yourself.
+There are more exercise options when using High Bars, as you can get underneath the bars and do rows and hangs – however they take up more space, can be more costly and doing handstands on a high bar can be a lot scarier than those just a few inches off the floor.
+Make sure to buy a quality set of Parallettes, as the more trust you have in the bars, the less you need to worry about the equipment breaking, and the more you can focus on your technique and exercise execution.

-Beginners can often struggle with what to do, how to do it, and how to improve.
-The AusterFit app can be used alongside your workout to show you how to perform each exercise.
+Beginners often struggle with what to do, how to do it, and how to improve.
+The free AusterFit app can be used alongside your workout to show you how to perform each exercise.

 Here are our favourite five Parallette exercises for beginners.